-As an adoption attorney and a birth mother myself, I know that giving a baby up for adoption comes with a wide range of emotions.
-This is true before and after delivery.
+The adoption process after birth is pretty straightforward.
+As an adoption attorney and a birth mother myself, I understand this process really well.
 After your child is born, you will have to make your final decision about who will care for your child.
 Preparing for your child’s birth will help you make a plan and feel confident in your choices.

 Choices about your baby